damasia/ProjectDemo/README.md

 ## The project is done with Selenium WebDriver

 ## Installation
-* If you have already installed Git to clone the project from GitHub url...
+* If you have already installed Git to clone the project git@github.com:damasia/ProjectDemo.git otherwise download the zip File

 * Install latest Google Chrome Browser